AhaDNS/dns-server-setup/README.md

 2. Install Ansible on the machine that will run the playbook.
 3. Clone this repository using `git clone https://github.com/AhaDNS/dns-server-setup.git`
 4. Edit the `hosts` file to reflect your setup, i.e. change vars. `playbook.yml` does NOT need to be changed.
-5. Start playbook using `ansible-playbook playbook.yml -i hosts --ask-become-pass`
+5. Start playbook using `ansible-playbook playbook.yml -i hosts --ask-become-pass -T 60`

 - It is safe to re-execute the playbook multiple times.